 Included in this guide you'll find sample activities to raise awareness and educate your campus.
-The activities listed are examples, and can be tailored to fit the needs of your campus community.
+The activities listed are examples and you can tailor them to fit the needs of your campus community.
 Most activities can be easily scaled to accommodate your schedule.